lancejosephmallari-ux/EXPERIMENT-3-PYTHON-DATA-ANALYSIS-PANDAS-/README.md

 8	Merc 230	22.8	4	95	4
 9	Merc 280	19.2	6	123	4
 ```
-## Detailed Explanation of Each Function in A
+## Detailed Explanation of Each Function in A:
 • `import pandas as pd:` Imports the Pandas library using the standard alias pd.

 • `cars = pd.read_csv('cars.csv'):` Loads the dataset file cars.csv into a Pandas DataFrame named cars.
 • `print("DataFrame Shape:", cars.shape):` Displays the dimensions of DataFrame cars as a tuple representing (rows, columns).

 • `print("Column Names:", cars.columns.tolist()):` Extracts the column labels of cars and converts them into a standard Python list.

 • `cars_6_to_10 = cars.iloc[5:10]:` Uses positional slicing (iloc) to extract rows 6 through 10 (indices 5 to 9) into DataFrame cars_6_to_10.
 Where index 5 corresponds to row 6 because Pandas uses zero-based indexing.

 • `result_a_c = cars_6_to_10[['Model', 'mpg', 'cyl', 'hp', 'gear']]:` Selects and reorders columns Model, mpg, cyl, hp, and gear using label-based column indexing.

 • `display(result_a_c):` Displays the resulting subset DataFrame formatted in the Jupyter Notebook cell.

+---

 ## B. MODEL LOOKUP
 Use Boolean indexing on the Model column to answer both requests.